tdh8316/tdh8316/README.md

 ## Interests

-I'm interested in machine learning and neuromorphic systems based on spiking neural networks.
+I'm especially interested in machine learning and neuromorphic systems based on spiking neural networks.

-But in fact, I'm interested in everything computers can do!
+However, my interest area includes everything computers can do!
 Here are some examples:

 - Building beautiful applications using flutter
 - Wireless communication and SDR